 Also innovative, Promise got in touch with Lakeside Medical Center, a top-rated public hospital in nearby Belle Glade.
 Brinker recalls their pitch.
 “We said, ‘Since you already have a breast surgeon and the ability to do breast surgery, would you give us 30 otherwise dead nights a year, or the ability to put a patient here if she needs a mastectomy or a cervical ablation or some other procedure?
 We can put them here for two days, come and get them, work them back into their home, their job, whatever they need.’
 There are a lot of pieces.”
 Promise and Lakeside are in negotiations for an arrangement that, when finalized, will be a momentous achievement.

-But the real focus is old-fashion person-to-person help: “We provide live navigation, not one of these things where you pick up a toll-free number that doesn’t work.”
+“We provide live navigation, not one of these things where you pick up a toll-free number that doesn’t work.”

 Brinker developed this can-do attitude growing up in what she has described as “a loving family of passionate caregivers and innovative strivers” in Peoria, Ill.
 Marvin Goodman, her father, was a businessman, who “embodied the solid values” he passed on to Nancy and her older sister Susan.
 Mother Ellie Goodman was a community activist, Girl Scout leader, and, foreshadowing her daughter, a fundraiser for the cause of finding a cure for polio.

 “I was a tomboy and loved horseback riding,” Brinker previously has recalled.
 “In school, I struggled with dyslexia, compensating by keeping my nose to the grindstone.
 Suzy balanced my academic monk routine with her fresh and funny spirit, always quick with a wisecrack and ready for adventure.
 She stayed in Peoria, creating a home filled with art, music and love for her husband and two children.”